duole93/fontfavorite-tier3/README.md

 ### STEP 3: Set up `localhost` port and add `Google font API key` to server side

-- because react-app by default using port `3000` we need a different port for our server
+- because react-app by default using port `3000` we need a different port for our server.
-- in order to do that, create `.env` file at the root level of server folder (i.e server/.env)
+- in order to do that, create `.env` file at the root level of server folder (i.e server/.env).

 ```
 PORT=5000